Debunking the Arguments of PseudoSkeptics and Debunkers

 Later, due to widespread recognition, I was invited to an international

-conference as a guest speaker at the Mysteries of the World (www.mysterypark.ch) theme park in
+conference as a guest speaker at the Mysteries of the World theme

 Of